PySisyphe/Sisyphe/readme.md

 - Windows binary [PySisyphe 0.80.14 python 3.12 build 20-02-2026](https://mega.nz/file/RS13CDKT#Ej5PN3KMBG5aOm_ra3tzTs3oYLXlbCoanEcE5jnR5yo)
 - MacOS 11+ intel binary [PySisyphe 0.80.14 python 3.10 build 20-02-2026](https://mega.nz/file/UCd0jbTT#xUlVYy2yJnzHsJiTcyBMuKs2L4M_DWowH3uUOIgmsNw)

 Unzip the downloaded archive into the directory of your choice.
 The PySisyphe folder can be placed anywhere; it does not have to be in the Program Files directory on Windows or the Applications directory on MacOS. **We recommend copying it to the user directory**.
 To launch the software, double-click on PySisyphe.exe on Windows or PySisyphe.app on MacOS.
 PySisyphe may take more than a minute to start up when running for the first time.
+Subsequent starts take less than 30 seconds.

 **PySisyphe may trigger false alerts from antivirus software, particularly on the Windows platform (e.g., Avast One).
 If this happens, be sure to add PySisyphe.exe to the list of trusted software.**

+The PySisyphe graphical user interface has been optimized for dark mode, so we recommend using this mode for the best user experience.

+Enabling dark mode on the Windows 11 platform:

+	- click the **Start button**,
+	- select **Settings** (or press Windows + I),
+	- click **Personalization** in the left menu,
+	- select **Colors**,
+	- in the **Choose your mode** line, select the **Dark** option to enable Windows 11 dark mode.

+Enabling dark mode on the MacOS platform:

+	- click the **Apple menu** in the top-left corner of your screen,
+	- select **System Settings**,
+	- click **Appearance** in the sidebar,
+	- choose **Dark**.

+Additional content, such as templates, atlases, samples, and various modality scans from volunteer groups, can be retrieved directly from the download manager integrated into the PySisyphe interface.
+To access the download manager, select **File > Download Manager**.